nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `updatetask n/NAME ti/TASK_INDEX [t/TASK_DESCRIPTION] [d/TASK_DEADLINE]`
 * The task index refers to the index number shown in the student's task list.
-* The task index **must be a positive integer** 1, 2, 3, …​
+* The task index **must be a positive integer** 1, 2, 3, …​ .
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 **Examples:**
-* `updatetask n/John Doe ti/2 t/Mark homework` updates the 2nd task in John Doe's task list to be `Mark homework`
+* `updatetask n/John Doe ti/2 t/Mark homework` updates the 2nd task in John Doe's task list to be `Mark homework`.
-* `updatetask n/Jane Smith ti/1 t/Handle MC d/2024-10-13` updates the 1st task in Jane Smith's task list to be `Handle MC` with a deadline `2024-10-13`
+* `updatetask n/Jane Smith ti/1 t/Handle MC d/2024-10-13` updates the 1st task in Jane Smith's task list to be `Handle MC` with a deadline `2024-10-13`.

 ***